-Malnutrition Awareness Week is an annual, multi-organizational campaign created by ASPEN to:
+Malnutrition Awareness Week is an annual, multi-organizational campaign created by ASPEN in 2012 to:

 - Educate healthcare professionals about early detection and treatment of malnutrition

 - Educate consumers/patients on the importance of discussing their nutritional status with healthcare professionals

 - Increase awareness of nutrition’s role on patient recovery

 About ASPEN Malnutrition Awareness WeekTM

-Today, Malnutrition Awareness Week is supported by more than 72 organizations and reaches over 7 million healthcare professionals, patients, and caregivers across the world.
+Today, ASPEN Malnutrition Awareness Week is supported by more than 110 organizations from around the world and reaches over 9.8 million healthcare professionals, government leaders, patients, and caregivers.

 Malnutrition Awareness WeekTM is a mark of the American Society for Parenteral and Enteral Nutrition (ASPEN).